10 things you need to know about ms banks

 "I feel like I'm a very competitive person myself, but at the same time I'm always happy and inspired when I see other people win.
 I feel like it's a good balance to have.
 As long as you support as well as compete, and you are seeing a lot of people on the scene supporting each other and bringing others up."

 6. She's full of good (and bad) advice.

-"The best advice has got to be "do your thing and be yourself because everyone is improvising and creating along the way", and the worst advice is being told to follow some one else's path, and that's bad advice simply because we're all different and our journeys can't all be the same."
+"The best advice has got to be "do your thing and be yourself, because everyone is improvising and creating along the way".
+The worst advice is being told to follow some one else's path.
+That's bad advice simply because we're all different and our journeys can't all be the same."

 7. She was only eleven when she wrote her first bars.

-"They were like 'T to the Y to the R to the A, when I'm on the mic don't ramp don't play' LOL.
+"They were like "T to the Y to the R to the A/ when I'm on the mic don't ramp don't play," haha!
 They've definitely evolved and improved since then."

 "It was Britney in 2001.
-I didn't physically buy it myself, my mum bought it for me.
-The first album I purchased with my own money was Beyoncé's self tilted album back in in 2014."
+I didn't physically buy it myself — my mom bought it for me.
+The first album I purchased with my own money was Beyoncé's self-tilted album back in in 2014."

 "I'm loving Hardy Caprio right now.
 He's a sick artist from Croydon.
-If you don't know you should get to know."
+If you don't know him, you should get to know him."

 10. Her ultimate ambition is to keep on spreading love…